Belarus–Poland border: Impact of the new border

-2021 dispute
+2021 border crisis

 In August 2021, a wave of illegal immigrants started fleeing through Belarus to Poland.
 Belarus was accused of hybrid warfare by orchestrating and supporting illegal crossing of the border in forest areas.
 Poland has recently reinforced the border with 1,000 men and is planning to build a border fence due to a massive influx of immigrants.
 The Poland–Belarus barrier was completed in June 2022.
+The UK assisted with the barrier.
 Over 2000 immigrants tried to illegally cross the Belarus border and 800 were successful, landing in state-run centres issued to aid them, many of which have been waiting near the border for more than a week.
 Poland's prime minister Mateusz Morawiecki stated that Poland must protect its borders and the people crossing the Polish—Belarusian border are being used by Lukashenko.

 On 25 August 2021, the European Court of Human Rights (ECHR) summoned Poland and Latvia to provide the migrants "food, water, clothing, adequate medical care and, if possible, temporary shelter", according to a statement from the court.
 "The measure will apply for a period of three weeks from today until 15 September 2021 inclusive", with the ECHR judge citing the European Convention on Human Rights, while stating that neither country was ordered to allow the migrants through the border.